Paraphory/GitHub-Labels-Manager/README.md

 Labels Manager is a tool to manage GitHub labels.
 It can be used to create, update, delete, and sync labels across multiple repositories.

+# Requirements

+> **Note**
+> You need installed GitHub CLI to use this tool.
+You can download it from [here](https://cli.github.com/).
+> Make sure you have CLI configured with your GitHub account.
+You can configure it by running `gh auth login` command.

 # Use

 Run this to generate the default templates: